reductstore/reduct-cli-py/README.md

 ## Features

-* Support for ReductStore API v1.7
+* Support for ReductStore API v1.8
-* Easy management of buckets and tokens
+* Easy management of buckets, tokens and replications
 * Ability to check the status of a storage engine
 * Aliases for storing server credentials
 * Export and mirror data